On Long-Term View

 The Museum is supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs, in partnership with Mayor Eric Adams, the Queens Borough President Donovan Richards, and the New York City Council under the leadership of Speaker Adrienne E. Adams.

-Major funding is generously provided by the Booth Ferris Foundation, Bloomberg Philanthropies, The Andy Warhol Foundation for the Visual Arts, Jerome Foundation, Mellon Foundation, Lambent Foundation, and Rockefeller Brothers Fund.
+Major funding is generously provided by the Booth Ferris Foundation, Bloomberg Philanthropies, Ford Foundation, Jerome Foundation, MacMillan Family Foundation, Mellon Foundation, the MacMillan Family Foundation, the Lambent Foundation, E.A.
+Michelson Philanthropy and Rockefeller Brothers Fund.

 Language detector for SVG